Kashif-Saleem-Ghuman/LeaderBoard-by-Kashif/README.md

   - [🙏 Acknowledgments ](#-acknowledgments-)
   - [📝 License ](#-license-)

-# 📖 Add to List app<a name="about-project"></a>
+# 📖 Leaderboard App<a name="about-project"></a>

-**Add to list app* is a web app that allows you to add tasks, edit, delete and mark tasks as completed.
+**Leaderboard app* is a web app that allows you to add your name and scores to the leaderboard.

 Here are some features of the page:

-Add a task to you to do list.
-Remove a task from your to do list.
-Store your data history in the browser's local storage.
+Add your name and score to the leaderboard.

 ## 🛠 Built With <a name="built-with"></a>